Five Reasons Small Business Owners Should Establish a New 401(k) Plan

 When it comes to offering benefits to employees, small businesses have traditionally been at a disadvantage as compared to large corporations.
-Thanks to a recently initiated federal tax break for 401(k) plan startups, however, the playing field is leveling out.
+Thanks to the Setting Every Community Up for Retirement Enhancement (SECURE) Act, the playing field is leveling out.

-Owners of small businesses with less than 100 employees who start a new 401(k) plan can claim a federal tax credit of up to $500 per year for the first three years of the plan.
+Owners of small businesses with less than 100 employees who start a new 401(k) plan might be eligible to claim a federal tax credit of up to $5,500 per year for the first three years of the plan, which includes a $500 per year for implementing a plan with auto-enrollment.
 According to Forbes.com, annual 401(k) plan administration costs typically range from $1000 to $2000 per year, which means that the credit covers up to 50% of those costs.

 Here are five more reasons why there has never been a better time to start your small business 401(k) plan.